 Note: Every instance must meet the minimum RAM, CPU, and disk space requirements.
-For information on the requirements, see Hardware requirements (on page 14).

 One instance

 A single-instance system is useful for testing and demonstration purposes.
 It requires only a single server or virtual machine and can perform all product functionality.